Shaken dynamics: an easy way to parallel Markov Chain Monte Carlo: Introduction

+A notable feature of shaken dynamics is the fact that their invariant measure turns out to be the marginal of the Gibbs measure on an induced bipartite graph $G^b$ whose geometry is related to that of the original graph $G$.
+Tuning the self-interaction parameter $q$ tunes the geometry of $G^b$.
+Leveraging on this feature we show how it is possible to control the critical behavior of the stationary measure of the shaken dynamics defined on the triangular lattice, extending, in this way, the analogous result provided in \cite{apollonio2019criticality} for the square lattice.

-One of the main reasons of interest on PCA is related to their numerical applications.
-Indeed, parallelization could, at least in principle, speed up MCMC dynamics.
+It is worth mentioning that one of the main reasons of interest on PCA, and, in general, on parallel dynamics, is related to their numerical applications.
+Indeed, parallelization could, at least in principle, speed up Markov Chain Monte Carlo.
 Even though until a few years ago parallel computing was expensive and tricky, we have now powerful and cheap parallel architectures, for instance based on GPU or even FPGA.
+In this regard, we show how the class of shaken dynamics defined on general graphs provides a straightforward manner to define \emph{natively} parallel Monte Carlo algorithms that can be used to tackle discrete optimization problems.
+Algorithms exploiting shaken dynamics are not bound to any particular computing architecture or graph structure and, hence, their performances are likely to benefit from the development of parallel computing often driven by applications not necessarily linked to academic research.